 I hit up the Korean market in our town because I’m cooking up a batch of homemade kimchi – An experiment that I hope goes well – It needs to ferment for about a month before I’ll know for sure 😉 (more on that later)…

-- 1 lb daikon radish (white Korean radish)
+- 1 pound daikon radish white Korean radish

 - 1 teaspoon salt

 - Peel the radish and cut into really thin strips.
 (I used a julienne peeler for this)